 Joe Langhauser 2023-

 The Breese Council realized a need for a good youth organization and instituted a Columbian Squires Circle for Catholic boys from 12-18 years of age.
 The Circle was chartered by the Supreme Council and institution of the circle was held on March 11, 1981.
 Through the guidance of Counselors Thomas Hustedde, Roger Szczepan, Fred Olliges, James Hellige and John Mills the Circle was up and running.
 The circle followed in the footsteps of their sponsor, Breese Council 2869, with the activities they performed.
-They have assisted the church and continue to provide financial assistance to those in need.
-Their efforts have not gone unrecognized.
-They have won plenty of the Brother Barnabas awards, which is only awarded to 25 circles a year nationwide for outstanding projects and activities in spiritual, service, circle, or membership, and has won the Corp D Elite award 8 times, the highest honor a circle can obtain for outstanding achievement in all areas of circle operations.
-At least 15 Squires members and Counselors have been awarded the State Squires Medallion.
-The Circle has also earned the recognition of Circle of the year 3 times.
-Counselor Mike Niemeyer has earned the Counselor of the year award twice.
-Circle members Jeremy Kampwerth, Ahren Langhauser, and Luke Niemeyer have gone on to be elected State Chief Squire with Ryan Nettemeier and Ben Deiters as the State Deputy Chief Squire.
+They had assisted the church and provided financial assistance to those in need.
+Their efforts did not go unrecognized.
+They had won numerous Brother Barnabas awards, which was only awarded to 25 circles a year nationwide for outstanding projects and activities in spiritual, service, circle, or membership, and had won the Corp D Elite award 8 times, the highest honor a circle can obtain for outstanding achievement in all areas of circle operations.
+At least 15 Squires members and Counselors were awarded the State Squires Medallion.
+The Circle had also earned the recognition of Circle of the year 3 times.
+Counselor Mike Niemeyer earned the Counselor of the year award twice.
+Circle members Jeremy Kampwerth, Ahren Langhauser, and Luke Niemeyer had gone on to be elected State Chief Squire with Ryan Nettemeier and Ben Deiters as the State Deputy Chief Squire.
 Unfortunately, the Supreme Council withdrew the charter for the Breese Columbian Squires in 2020.